RyanKruger1/senior-assesment-api/README.md

 The postman collection uses OAuth2.0 so the client will prompt you to sign in with your spotify credentials.
 When attempting to authorize.

 # Note
-To complete the OAuth2 flow, the API automation framework and spotify opens spotify on chrome/localhost to fetch a token for Authorization.
+To complete the OAuth2 flow, the _API automation framework_ and _POSTMAN_ opens spotify on chrome/localhost to fetch a token for Authorization.